oatsoda/oatsoda.github.io/source/_posts/making-infrastructure-as-code-work.md

 Either way, the two have drifted which is a bad thing.

 This always reminds me of when I was a teenager working at my first job in a builders merchants.
-When we did a stock-take we were provided with an inventory of the what the stock system currently believe to be the count of each product.
-We would check or ammend in comparison to the actual amount on the shelf.
+When we did a stock-take we were provided with an inventory of the what the stock system currently believed to be the count of each product.
+We would check or ammend it based on the actual amount on the shelf.
 We were always told "count from the shelf to the list".
 The idea being that psychologically if you read how many there were first, would you actually count the correct amount on the shelf, or just assume that while you counted it was the correct number?
-It's a similar concept with making changes on a deployed environment first (even if this is a Test/Staging environment) - if you made the change on the platform and then updated the deployment code afterwards, how do you know that your code works - perhaps the manual change was different from the code?
+It's a similar concept with making changes on a deployed environment first (even if it is a Test/Staging environment) - if you made the change on the platform and then updated the deployment code afterwards, how do you know that your code works - perhaps the manual change was different from the code?

 Where possible, make the changes in source **_first_**.
 It avoids accidents of forgetting changes were made and also ensures that the deployment code **_actually works_**.